afroditeapp/afrodite-backend/docs/features.md

 * Inactive account automatic logout (365 days by default)
 * Account specific API usage statistics
 * IP address history
-  * IP country info (MaxMind GeoLite2 database support)
+  * IP country info (MaxMind DB file format support)
   * Configure manual IP range and network lists and see is the IP on some of the lists
 * Reporting